alteryx/featuretools/docs/source/resources/usage_tips/glossary.rst

         A dataframe that references another dataframe via relationship.
 The "many" in a one-to-many relationship.

     relationship
         A mapping between a parent dataframe and a child dataframe.
-The child dataframe must contain a column referencing the ID column on the parent dataframe.
+The child dataframe must contain a column referencing the index column on the parent dataframe.
 Represented by the :class:`.Relationship` class.

     logical type
-        Additional information about how data should be interpreted or parsed beyond how the data is stored on disk or in memory.
+        Additional information about how a column should be interpreted or parsed beyond how the data is stored on disk or in memory.
+Used to determine which primitives can be applied to a column to generate features.

     semantic tag
         Optional additional information on the column about the meaning or potential uses of data.
+Used to determine which primitives can be applied to a column to generate features.

+    ColumnSchema
+        All of Woodwork's column type information including the logical type and any semantic tags.

 .. todo
 .. label maker,